Kitware/CMake/Help/command/if.rst

  True if the given name is an existing policy (of the form ``CMP<NNNN>``).

 ``if(TARGET target-name)``
- True if the given name is an existing logical target name such as those created by the :command:`add_executable`, :command:`add_library`, or :command:`add_custom_target` commands.
+ True if the given name is an existing logical target name created by a call to the :command:`add_executable`, :command:`add_library`, or :command:`add_custom_target` command that has already been invoked (in any directory).

 ``if(TEST test-name)``
  True if the given name is an existing test name created by the